gregorwolf/ZBPSERVICE/README.md

 # ZBPSERVICE - Business Partner OData Service

+The Business Partner OData service is a simple OData service that provides a query and read functionality for SAP Business Partners.
+So before you can use the service, you need to have some Business Partners in your system.
+You can create them in the SAP GUI transaction BP.
+The service allows to read, add and delete GOS attachments of the Business Partner.

 ## Content

 - bp-cap - CAP implementation of the Business Partner OData service